ksatirli/iterative-infrastructure/README.md

 Additionally, you will need a GitHub [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-## Examples
+## Workflows

-The code in this repository is split out into a handful of distinct flows:
+The code in this repository is split out into a handful of distinct flows, each in their own directory:

 * `terraform/azure` contains code for Terraform to set up an Azure Resource Group and generate a Packer variables definition file
 * `packer` contains code for Packer to build a (very!) basic image for an Azure Linux Virtual Machine